-We will add an evaluation of the hydraulic influences of the skeletonization of the network models.
-In particular, we will examine the influence on flow velocities and water age.
+We will include an evaluation of the influence of network skeletonization on network hydraulics, specifically flow velocities and water age.
+The evaluation will be included in an appendix.
 The following text will be added to the Methods section: "Network skeletonization affects the flow of water through the network, which in turn affects contaminant transport.
 The discussion here focuses on the implications of this change in contaminant transport for the design of warning systems.
-A discussion of the hydraulic effects of the skeletonization of the two networks considered here is provided in Appendix B." The evaluation will be included in an appendix, a draft version of which (Appendix B) is provided at the end of these responses.
+A discussion of the hydraulic effects of the skeletonization of the two networks considered here is provided in Appendix B." The material that will be added as an appendix is provided at the end of these responses (Appendix B).
+The manuscript has a substantial discussion of how network skeletonization affects CWS performance.
+It is not clear what additional discussion the referee is requesting in the statement "There is no mention of the improvement in the design network of CWS at what level (of performance level indicators)."